Why Choose Us?

 FMC subscription 18% – the Federated Mountain Clubs promote and lobby on behalf of all New Zealanders involved in the outdoors, and make sure there will still be places to tramp and enjoy wilderness areas in the years to come.
 They also provide members with a quarterly FMC bulletin, and your FMC discount card.

 Postage, printing, stationery 14% – This is for posting out the journal, FMC bulletins, trip schedules and so on.
 This cost has halved over the last 3 years, simply because we do more on the web and less in the post.

 Gear and Training 13% – This is the money we spend on insuring and repairing our club gear, as well as building up a nest egg to buy new gear as the old stuff wears out.
 It’s also the money we use to help out members get trained in areas like outdoor first aid, leadership and alpine skills to make our trips safer.

-Clubrooms 10% – your $2 at the door only pays for half the clubroom rental.
-We take the other half out of your subs to cover gear storage and various other uses like snowcraft briefings, trip planning nights and committee meetings.
+Clubrooms 10% – Clubroom rental, covering the hall, gear storage and various other uses like snowcraft briefings, trip planning nights and committee meetings.